 Besides the Overland Track, The Three Capes Track is perhaps Tasmania’s most popular multi-day hike.
 If you’re looking for a Tasmania activity in the great outdoors, then the Three Capes is a great option, especially for those who aren’t too used to multi-day hiking.
 That’s because it’s a great entry-level hike without too much elevation.

 The track features gentle coves, scenic heathlands, lush forests and of course, spanning views of the most remarkable coastal vistas in the country.
-If you’re a fan of the outdoors, then this is definitely one of my most recommended Tasmania must do activities you’ll want to add to your own list!

 Usually, walkers need to register and pay for this hike as the normal route requires a boat transfer and hut accommodation.
-However, if you’re like me and prefer to do things independently, then check out my guide below on how to do it with just a regular National Parks Pass.
+However, if you're like me and prefer to do things independently, then check out my guide above on how to do it with just a regular National Parks Pass.

 23. Witness the Aurora Australis

-Did you know that Tasmania is one of the best places in Australia to witness the Southern Lights, or Aurora Australis?
+Did you know that Tasmania is one of the best places in Australia to witness the Southern Lights or Aurora Australis?

-This phenomenon occurs in Tasmanis due to its low latitude, offering a chance to see charged solar wind particles bombard the atmosphere.
-Admittedly, the Aurora Australis isn’t as magnificent as the famed “Northern Lights” like you might see in Norway or Iceland.
-However, I’d say that if you’re making a trip to Tasmania in the Autumn or Winter months, then I’d definitely recommend adding it to your list of things to do.
+This phenomenon occurs in Tasmania due to its low latitude, offering a chance to see charged solar wind particles bombard the atmosphere.
+Admittedly, the Aurora Australis isn't as magnificent as the famed "Northern Lights" like you might see in Norway or Iceland.

 The Southern Lights are a little unpredictable.
 With that said, this Facebook Group is awesome and will definitely help your mission.